Last updated on December 30, 2025

 - Burstable Performance

-- A non-Serverless DB cluster for Aurora is called a provisioned DB cluster.
+- A non-Serverless Aurora DB cluster is called a provisioned DB cluster.

 - Instead of provisioning and managing database servers, you specify Aurora Capacity Units (ACUs).
 Each ACU is a combination of processing and memory capacity.

-- You can choose to pause your Aurora Serverless DB cluster after a given amount of time with no activity.
+- Pause and Resume: You can pause your Aurora Serverless DB cluster after a specified period of inactivity.
 The DB cluster automatically resumes and services the connection requests after receiving requests.

-- Aurora Serverless does not support fast failover, but it supports automatic multi-AZ failover.
+- Failover: Aurora Serverless does not support fast failover, but it supports automatic multi-AZ failover.

 - You can set the following specific values: